Deadline for submitting documents

 Step 5: Order and submit official documents

 To finalize a full offer of admission, you must order and submit your official documents to NAIT.
-Official documents are the transcripts and educational documents in their original state from the issuing institution or are certified true copies by a Notary Public.
+Official documents are the transcripts and educational documents in their original state sent directly to NAIT from the issuing institution or are certified true copies by a Notary Public.
 Please plan to have your transcripts submitted to NAIT.

 Options for submitting your official documents to NAIT:

 - Mail original paper transcripts directly from the issuing institution to NAIT; or

 - Mail notarized copies of the original documents to NAIT; or

 - Deliver documents in person to NAIT’s Student Service Centre.

 When mailing your documents, please include your NAIT ID number and full name within the package.
 Documents mailed to NAIT become the property of NAIT and will not be returned to applicants.

 Where to send your paper transcripts

 Courier Delivery (Open Monday to Friday from 7 a.m. – noon MST):